Actively Recruiting

 • Subjects between 18 and 70 years of age

-• Pain catastrophizing scale score of at least 20 at first pain clinic visit
+• At least moderate level of catastrophizing with a Pain Catastrophizing Scale (PCS) score of at least 20 at first pain clinic visit

-• Chronic pain diagnosis of Persistent Spinal Pain Syndrome Type 2 for at least 6 months
+• Chronic pain diagnosis of Persistent Spinal Pain Syndrome Type 2 (PSPS Type 2) lasting at least 6 months

 • Neurologic exam without marked motor deficit

-• Meets inclusion criteria for neurostimulation implantation used in the study center
+• Meets all criteria for neurostimulation system implantation as used in the study center

 • Screened and deemed suitable for implantation by a multi-disciplinary panel including a psychologist

-• Able and willing to comply with follow-up schedule and protocol
+• Able and willing to comply with follow-up schedule and study protocol

 • Able to provide written informed consent